 As I’m sure you could guess, it starts with a rectangle.
 Fold it in half, iron it flat, and stitch the strap.
-(If you have a serger, you may want to serge instead of straight stitch this part if your fabric weave and strap width permit it - drive off the edge at the end for a little while and you can use your excess serger chain as the “thread” for the following steps.)
+If you have a serger, and your fabric weave and strap width permit using it, you can simply drive off the edge of the fabric and continue on for a while to create a long serger chain you can as the “thread” for the following steps.

 Now, if you’re like most people who have ever sewed anything, you probably have one of those hand sewing needle variety packs that always seem to be 20% usable needles, 80% darning needles.
 Well, today is your lucky day, because those darn useless needles are about to become relevant.
 Tapestry or darning needles work great for this because they have blunt tips which won’t poke through the fabric as easily and are often the closest viable object in the vicinity of whatever you are sewing.
 Yarn needles or the singer upholstery repair kit also work well for this.

 Attach it to the end of your tube with a few stitches.
 This is going to get yanked on real hard, so make sure it’s deep enough in that it won’t tear out.
+Don’t sew the end of the tube closed, you need the mouth as open as you can get it.

 Insertion time!
 If your needle is REALLY blunt, to the point that it has no chance of piercing or catching on your fabric, you can do it business end first.
 Otherwise, it’s usually better to stick it through butt end first.
 It won’t get stuck on things as much.